 Inspired by Lin’s tweet and the importance of tech events to the IT industry, Walker Sands suggested a data report that would examine women’s presence at tech events, organizational responsibility around individual representation at conferences and how to improve conference diversity.
 But while Lin’s tweet sparked an important conversation on social media, no research on the topic existed.

 To collect the data necessary to capture media attention and elevate Ensono’s brand, the Walker Sands team split their research into two parts.

-First, Walker Sands audited 18 major tech conferences around the world (e.g., CES, Mobile World Congress) to discover: 1) the number of women who have given keynote presentations since 2016, and 2) the specific accommodations conferences provided (e.g., code of conduct statements, on-site nursing rooms, etc.).
+First, Walker Sands audited 18 major tech conferences around the world (e.g., CES, Mobile World Congress) to discover: 1) the number of women who have given keynote presentations, and 2) the specific accommodations conferences provided (e.g., code of conduct statements, on-site nursing rooms, etc.).
 The teams searched for conference pamphlets from past years, placed calls to conference organizers and used tools like Wayback Machine to visit archived event webpages when information wasn’t accessible.

 Second, the team surveyed 500 women in the U.S. and U.K. who attended a technology conference in the past year about their experiences in order to create a more holistic view of how conference norms impact diversity and inclusion.
 Key findings from the survey showed that 70% of women who have sat on a panel at a tech conference were the only woman on the panel, and one in four women has experienced sexual harassment at a tech conference.